Child Protection Policy

 Keeping our members safe in all our activities is our number one concern

-These are volunteers who are carefully selected on their suitability and skills in interacting with young people.
-All our leaders go through a robust recruitment process and must meet the requirements of Human Resources and Child and Youth Protection polices which include but not limited to:
+All our volunteers are carefully selected on their suitability and skills in interacting with young people.
+All our leaders go through a robust recruitment process and must meet the requirements of Human Resources and Child Protection polices which include but not limited to:

 - Interview, character references and proof of identity

 - Police checks of every leader every three years

 - Ongoing training in working with young people

 - Appointed through a process of identifying the "best person" for the role.